dij0s/PETAL/thesis/bachelor_thesis.typ

 #highlight("TODO: CITER LE PAPIER ET LE METTRE DANS LA BIBLIOGRAPHIE")
 #highlight("TODO: mettre les maths?")

-This implementation is strictly meant to raise awareness of the energy consumption of AI usage rather than properly benchmarking it.
+This implementation is strictly meant to raise awareness about the energy consumption associated with AI usage.
 In this solution, requesting factual data from the system is more energy-efficient than inquiring actionable planning.
 This is because factual queries involve fewer agents in the workflow defined in #ref(<ai_agent_design>).

 #highlight("TOOD: concept de persistance???")
 #highlight("TODO: mettre des screenshots?")

 With that, the implementation details of the web interface are clarified.
-This highlights its role as being on par with the AI agent itself.
+This highlights its role as being on par with the AI agent solution itself.

 === Limitations
 #highlight("TODO: en faire un chapitre par composant au dessus ou en dehors de la partie méthodologie?")